Want some heads up on the worst student pilot mistakes before you begin flying?

 So do not make the mistake of forgetting this rule as a student pilot.

 A perfect landing starts with a good traffic pattern.
 If you are too slow or too fast in your downwind, it may result in confusion and a lousy touchdown.

 Most new student pilots tend to overshoot the final, which is normal.

-I said it is typical because as you will build hours, you will undergo numerous touch and go, and you will learn how not to overshoot the final.
+It is typical because as you build hours, you will undergo numerous touch and go, learning how not to overshoot the final.

 Practice will make you perfect.

 However, a student pilot must remember not overshooting the final from the first day of their flight.